jpbecotte/bridge-agreements/conventions/lebensohl.md

 - Opponent interferes at 2NT or higher when partner opens 1NT.
 - -- really? what if they preempt 3 hearts?

-#After a Weak-two
+## After a Weak-two
-After a Weak-two opening and a takeout double, Lebensohl is used to enable a better indication of the strength of the responder to the doubler.
+After a Weak-two opening and a takeout double (please indicate the required points), Lebensohl is used to enable a better indication of the strength of the responder to the doubler.

 For example after (2♠) – Dbl – (P):

 - With 0-7 points 2NT is bid forcing a relay of 3♣.
 This is either passed or corrected to another suit.
-- With 8-11 points suits are bid at the 3 level.
+- With 8-11 points suits are bid at the 3 level. -- is it forcing?
-- With values for game it is bid.
+- With values for game it is bid. -- what do you mean?

 If there is space to bid a suit at the 2 level; e.g. after (2♥) – Dbl – (P) and the suit held is spades:
 - With 0-7 points bid 2♠
 - With 8-11 points 2NT is bid forcing a relay of 3♣.
 Then 3♠ is bid showing the invite.
 - 3♠ is now game forcing.

 With a very strong hand the doubler can by-pass 3♣.

 ## When to use